mobily/tifi/README.md

 </h1>

 <h4 align="center">
-  🤓 Abbreviation for `There, I fixed it` .
+  🤓 Tifi is a library for functional programming in TypeScript.
+It solves a problem of the existence of both <code>undefined</code> and <code>null</code>.
+It's also an abbreviation for <code>There, I fixed it</code>.
 </h4>

 <p align="center">